rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 characteristics, we are not aware of any that fixes both issues (Gore et al.[^gore1997a] is notable for showing an _almost uniform random sampling_ result).
-Bertoni et al. shows[^bertoni1991the] shows that for some inherently ambiguous languages, the problem becomes intractable.
+Bertoni et al. shows[^bertoni1991the] that for some inherently ambiguous languages, the problem becomes intractable.

 The code for this post is available [here](https://github.com/rahulgopinath/rahulgopinath.github.io/blob/master/notebooks/2021-07-27-random-sampling-from-context-free-grammar.py).